RoyZhenLongLim/IntuCodeChallenge/README.md

 - No column will have any breaks in the middle of it
 - The column sizes are approximately evenly distributed (the algorithm will run if they aren't, though it will likely seat all the students in only a few columns)
     - To counter this, one can use a separate algorithm which snakes through the front of the seats and seats everyone at the front in all the columns - however, it is less easy to guarantee students will be seated so that they can cheat off each other
+- That it is ok to keep separate exam numbers of the same subject separate
+    - If that is not the case, it is a very quick fix - simply removing the exam_number from the exam class and instead adding it to the person class

 ### Data Structures Used
 - Classes